divvun/libdivvun/README.md

 will give us all and only the suggestions we want ("he was" and "we were", but not *"he were").

-There is one exception to the above principles; for backwards-compatibility, `SUGGESTWF` is still used to mean that the whole underline should be replaced by what's in `SUGGESTWF`.
-This means that if you combine `SUGGESTWF` with `RIGHT/LEFT`, you will not automatically get the word form for the relation target(s) in your replacement, you have to construct the whole replacement yourself.
-This also means you cannot combine `SUGGESTWF` with `SUGGEST` on other words.
-(If we ever change how this works, we will have to first update many existing CG3 rules.)

 ## Summary of special tags and relations